aswinnnn/weheartpy/README.md

 * parameters - `query` - which is your search query, `sort` - sort has two options, `recent` and `popular`

-* returns - List (image links)
+* returns - Image Links[List]
-a `NoContentFound` error if it couldn't find any results.
+A `NoContentFound` error if it couldn't find any results.